-In our research, a network is built to connect all drugs and proteinsuse Maximizing information flow method to calculate interaction score of any pair of drug and protein to obtain extent of the association and to identify whether it is a target or not.
+In our research, a network is built to connect all drugs and proteins directly or indirectly using all drug-drug similarities which calculated from comparison between chemical structures of drugs, known drug-target interactions and protein-protein interactions derived from DrugBank and String website.
+After there are connections among all drugs and proteins, we could find interaction score of any pair of drugs and proteins through other drugs and proteins.
+We use the Maximizing information flow method which is a computer algorithm to compute connection score of two nodes in network to calculate interaction scores of any pair of drug and protein to obtain extent of the association and to identify whether it is a target or not.

-Leave-one-out cross validation method which rank an unknown drug-target pair was used to examine the accuracy and feasibility of the method and AUC score is 0.902 which means the method has high level of accuracy, sensitivity and specificity.MAXIF could be applied to identify and predict targets and its predict speed is much faster than other methods.
+Leave-one-out cross validation method which rank an unknown drug-target pair was used to examine the accuracy and feasibility of the method and our AUC score which used to judge the accuracy of the method is 0.902 which means the method has high level of accuracy, sensitivity and specificity.
+Thus, We find that MAXIF could be applied to identify and predict targets and its prediction speed is much faster than other methods.

+Using MAXIF in drug target identification is helpful to identify targets quickly so that more applications of existing drugs could be discovered rapidly and novel treatments of diseases could be worked out.
+Side effects are unwanted drug-targets interactions and after getting data of all targets of one drug, understanding of side effects and toxicity could be more profound.

 6. Acknowledgements